apfm-actions/terraform-project-base-action/README.md

 Outputs
 -------
-All non-sensitive data defined in your remote-state-file
+All non-sensitive data defined in your shared_state_key